barryclark/jekyll-now/_posts/2016-7-12-GoodDesignBadDesign.md

 Craigslist is no-fluff.
 They want users to be able to buy and sell on the site quickly with no unneeded complexity.
 Steven Krug wrote a fantastic book on usability, *Don't Make Me Think*.
 An author at UX Booth extracted [10 Key Lessons from the book](http://www.uxbooth.com/articles/10-usability-lessons-from-steve-krugs-dont-make-me-think/).
 Though they all apply to Craigslist, I found Lesson 1 particularly relevant:

-<blockquote>Usability means making sure something works well, and that a person of average ability or experience can use it for its intended purpose without getting hopelessly frustrated.</blockquote>
+> Usability means making sure something works well, and that a person of average ability or experience can use it for its intended purpose without getting hopelessly frustrated.

 By this very definition, Craigslist is a model of good user experience.
 The visual design.. eh.